-("The underwriting discount is \$0.20 per Note.
-BofA Securities, Inc. ("BofAS"), acting as principal, expects to purchase from BofA Finance, and BofA Finance expects to sell to BofAS, the aggregate principal amount of the Notes set forth above for \$9.80 per Note.
-UBS Financial Services Inc. ("UBS"), acting as a selling agent for sales of the Notes, expects to purchase from BofAS, and BofAS expects to sell to UBS, all of the Notes for \$9.80 per Note.
+(1) The underwriting discount is \$0.20 per Note.
+BofA Securities, Inc. ("BofAS"), acting as principal, has agreed to purchase from BofA Finance, and BofA Finance has agreed to sell to BofAS, the aggregate principal amount of the Notes set forth above for \$9.80 per Note.
+UBS Financial Services Inc. ("UBS"), acting as a selling agent for sales of the Notes, has agreed to purchase from BofAS, and BofAS has agreed to sell to UBS, all of the Notes for \$9.80 per Note.
 UBS will receive an underwriting discount of \$0.20 per Note for each Note it sells in this offering.
 UBS proposes to offer the Notes to the public at a price of \$10.00 per Note.
-For additional information on the distribution of the Notes, see "Supplement to the Plan of Distribution; Role of BofAS and Conflicts of Interest" in this pricing supplement.

-The initial estimated value of the Notes will be less than the public offering price.
-The initial estimated value of \$9.70 per \$10 in Stated Principal Amount.
-See "Summary" on page PS-4 of this pricing supplement and "Structuring the Notes" on page PS-26 of this pricing supplement for additional information.
+For additional information on the distribution of the Notes, see "Supplement to the Plan of Distribution, Role of BofAS and Conflicts of Interest" in this pricing supplement.
+The initial estimated value of the Notes is See stan the public offering price.
+The initial estimated value of the Date is \$9.733 per \$10 in Stated Principal Amount.
+See "Summary" on page PS-40 of this pricing supplement, "Risk Factors" beginning on page PS-6 of this pricing supplement and "Structuring the Notes" on page PS-26 of this pricing supplement for additional information.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.

-UBS Financial Services Inc. BofA Securities
+BofA Securities UBS Financial Services Inc.